oneforawe/react-ts/docs/Creation.md

 * `npm install react-redux`
 * `npm install --save-dev @types/react-redux`

+With the code (re)organization, simple custom import statements such as the following can be used: `import { use, dispatch, actions } from 'store';`

+See more code in the repo for demonstration of usage.

 ## Add-ons

 * `npm install --save-dev sass` (for extended CSS - Syntactically Awesome Style Sheets)